-- Control room includes computer workstations that allow the operators to monitor and control the remote facilities.
-Workstations are in good condition. - High service pumps 1 through 4 are horizontal split-case pumps.
-The pumps, motors and valves were in good condition. - High service pump 1 is a dual drive pump equipped with both a diesel-engine and electric motor.
+- The control room includes computer workstations that allow the operators to monitor and control the remote facilities.
+Workstations were in good condition. - High service pumps 1 through 4 are horizontal split-case pumps.
+The pumps, motors and valves were in good overall condition. - High service pump 1 is a dual drive pump equipped with both a diesel-engine and electric motor.
 The engine appeared to be in good condition.
-Out of use at time of inspection due to leakage. - Electrical gear and panels serving the HSPs appeared to be in fair condition. - The 2 MG ground storage tank appeared to be in good condition. - The inflow meter and associated piping, valving, and instrumentation were in good, operating condition, previous corrosion has been removed and associated parts replaced. - The temporary disinfection storage and feed facilities appeared to be in good condition.
+This pump remained out of use at time of inspection due to leakage. - Electrical gear and panels serving the HSPs appeared to be in fair condition. - The 2 MG ground storage tank appeared to be in good condition. - The inflow meter and associated piping, valving, and instrumentation were in good operating condition.
+No corrosion or rust present at the time of inspection. - The temporary disinfection storage and feed facilities appeared to be in good condition and still in use at the time of the inspection.